An average European woman perceives the American reality.

 I have the privilege to have my closest friend living in America – my sister.

 I’ve had the opportunity to visit many times.

 I feel the need to share my impressions about the American lifestyle, just because it provoked in me many different and mixed emotions.

 I don’t know where to start – with what I loved or what pushed me away.

 The one thing I know for sure is that you have to go, see it by yourself and create your own opinion.

-When I traveled there for the first time 20 years ago – I thought I was going to a place where everything is possible.
+When I traveled there for the first 20 years ago – I thought I was going to a place where everything is possible.
 My first disappointment came thanks to my great expectations.
-For a person who lived in the peak of socialism, I think it was normal.
+For a person who lived at the peak of socialism, I think it was normal.
 I was in cultural shock.

-America gives you a choice after all it’s the land of infinite possibilities.
+America gives you a choice; after all, it’s the land of infinite possibilities.

 It is all up to you.